Precious metals: What investors should know in 2021

 Of course, as with any investment, there are potential drawbacks.
 Gold is fairly volatile in the short-term and it won't return dividends.
 You may also have to pay storage and insurance fees if you buy physical gold.

 However, it is possible to trade gold on the ASX.
 For example, you can buy it from The Perth Mint under the ticker PMGOLD.
-Just be aware that there's a management fee of 0.15%.
+Just be aware that there's a management fee of 0.15%, but that's among the cheapest for a gold-tracking ETF on the ASX.

 Silver is showing more potential